 Once you have completed both the Honeywell and Amazon oauth flows and the skill is live for you, your Account Dashboard will show and buttons for backup and restore functionality, respectively.

-Selecting will download a file called evocontrol.json to your PC/mac.
-This is a text file containing a backup of your nicknames, scenes, groups and schedules encoded in the json format.
+Selecting will download a file called evocontrol.json to your PC/mac (in your browser's downloads folder).
+This is a text file containing a backup of your nicknames and customIcon (common for all locations), plus hidden, scenes, groups, sBlockZones and schedules on a per-idx basis.
+The data is encoded in the json format.

 This file can be uploaded and restored as-is, but if you know what you are doing you can also edit it in a code-editor and upload a modified version.

 That allows you great flexibility to keep multiple offline snapshots of your skill's state and upload one of them as live at will.

 Note that the uploaded file is strictly checked for conformance to a rigid schema and will be rejected for even the tiniest of misconfigurations.
 That is done to protect your TCC account from becoming polluted with invalid data and also to protect you against bad actors.

 Choosing will open a file-upload dialog to allow you to select a json file on your PC/mac.

 There are 7 updateable components that can be present in this file: nicknames, customIcon, hidden, sBlockZones, scenes, groups and schedules.